5000miles/climate_change/README.md

 - Date range: 1763 - Now
 - Values Provided: 137 variables

-Among those 1181,486 stations located all around the world, 1676 stations provide all variables we want.

-These 1676 stations are located in 29 countries and most of them are located in US and Canada.
+Of the 181K stations located all around the world, only 1676 stations provide all the variables we want.
+These 1676 stations are located in 29 countries, although most are located in the US and Canada.

-We randomly selected one station from each of those countries.
-Then make the request to get all the data we want from 1979 to 1999.
+We randomly selected one station from each of those countries, then made an API request to get all the desired data from 1979 to 1999.

 #### NOAA Local Climatological Data (LCD)
 For the cities below, data was grabbed manually from the [NOAA LCD website:](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd) <br>